 SoCraTes UK is a non-profit, international Software Craftsmanship retreat for open-minded craftspeople who want to improve their craft and the software industry as a whole.
 Organised by Codurance and the London Software Craftsmanship Community (LSCC), the conference attracts Software Craftsmanship thought leaders and software craftspeople from all over the world.

 Like its counterpart in Germany, SoCraTes UK is totally community-focused.
 It’s a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful hotel Wotton House, Surrey.
-The conference itself is free.
-The only thing you pay for is the hotel, including meals.

 We will be charging a NON-REFUNDABLE deposit for each ticket.
 The remaining amount will be paid directly to the hotel when you checkout.